Tabular Data Stream: History

 During the early development of Sybase SQL Server, the developers at Sybase perceived the lack of a commonly accepted application level protocol to transfer data between a database server and its client.
 In order to encourage the use of its products, Sybase promoted the use of a flexible pair of libraries, called netlib and db-lib, to implement standard SQL.
 A further library was included in order to implement "Bulk Copy" called blk.
 While netlib's job is to ferry data between the two computers through the underlying network protocol, db-lib provides an API to the client program, and communicates with the server via netlib. db-lib sends to the server a structured stream of bytes meant for tables of data, hence a Tabular Data Stream. blk provides, like db-lib, an API to the client programs and communicates with the server via netlib.

 In 1990 Sybase entered into a technology-sharing agreement with Microsoft which resulted in Microsoft marketing its own SQL Server — Microsoft SQL Server — based on Sybase's code.
-Microsoft kept the db-lib API and added ODBC.
-(Microsoft has since added additional APIs.)
+Microsoft kept the db-lib API and added ODBC (Microsoft has since added additional APIs).
 At about the same time, Sybase introduced a more powerful successor to db-lib, called ct-lib, and called the pair Open Client. db-lib, though officially deprecated, remains in widespread use.

-The TDS protocol comes in several varieties, most of which had not been openly documented because they were regarded as proprietary technology.
-The exception was TDS 5.0, used exclusively by Sybase, for which documentation is available from Sybase.
+The TDS protocol comes in several versions, most of which had not been openly documented.
 This situation changed when Microsoft published the TDS specification in 2008, as part of the Open Specification Promise.

-The FreeTDS team has developed a free native-library implementation of the TDS protocol, licensed under the LGPL license.
+TDS has both client and server implementations beyond Microsoft SQL Server and Sybase.
+The FreeTDS provides a free native-library client implementation of the TDS protocol, licensed under the GPL-2.0 license.
 Wireshark has a protocol decoder for TDS.
+CData and Invantive provide server implementations of the TDS protocol, bridging TDS to other data platforms than SQL Server.

+Protocol versions

+Microsoft SQL Server has used several revisions of the Tabular Data Stream (TDS) protocol.
+Microsoft's MS-TDS specification maps TDS 7.1 to SQL Server 2000, TDS 7.2 to SQL Server 2005, TDS 7.3.A to SQL Server 2008, TDS 7.3.B to SQL Server 2008 R2, TDS 7.4 to SQL Server 2012 and later, and TDS 8.0 to SQL Server 2022 and later.